Valley Spring Junior High

 My email is weimarnate@gmail.com

-If you are a novice read whatever arguments you want I will be able to evaluate it.
+If you are a novice read whatever arguments you want I will be able to evaluate them.
 Please make sure to extend arguments, and respond to important things.

 I will vote on any argument with a claim, warrant and impact.
 I will vote for any style, the following is just a preference of what I'm most familiar with, I will not hack against you or hurt your speaks because of what style you debate.
 (The only args I won't evaluate/I will drop you for reading is saying something like racism good)